 Radiation to the pelvis can impair fluid drainage from the legs, leading to leg swelling.
 This is known as lymphedema and is more common in women who had lymph nodes removed during surgery.
-More information about lymphedema can be found in our document Understanding Lymphedema for Cancers Other Than Breast Cancer.
+More information about lymphedema can be found in Lymphedema.

 Pelvic radiation can also weaken bones, leading to fractures of the hips or pelvic bones.
 It is important that women who have had pelvic radiation contact their doctor right away if they have pelvic pain.
 Such pain might be caused by a fracture, recurrent cancer, or other serious conditions.

-For more information, see our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more information, see A Guide to Radiation Therapy.